rndayal/RedJungle/message.md

 # RedJungle
 ## Golden Rule
-`Plant some trees to show off and cut multiple trees in the name of development.`
+`Plant some trees to show off and cut multiple trees in the name of development and growth.`